DavidROliverBA/bac4-standalone/README.md

 ### Element Naming

 - Use clear, business-focused names (not technical jargon)
-- Include technology stack in technology field, not name
+- Include technology stack in the technology field, not the name
 - Keep descriptions concise (1-2 sentences)
 - Use consistent naming conventions across diagrams